-Connect with a mental health professional licensed in Ohio who can evaluate whether an emotional support animal or psychiatric service dog fits your care — and issue a Fair Housing Act–compliant letter when it is clinically appropriate.
+Connect with a mental health professional licensed in Ohio who can evaluate whether an emotional support animal or psychiatric service dog fits your care — and issue a Fair Housing Act–compliant letter when it’s clinically appropriate.

 If your pet helps you cope with a mental or emotional health condition, an emotional support animal letter protects your right to live with that animal in Ohio — even in housing with a strict no-pet policy.
 From Columbus and Cleveland to Cincinnati and college markets, Ohio renters frequently encounter no-pet clauses in large managed communities.